SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress

-### Other Features / Caveats
+### Other Features / Improvements

-Other changes have also been made to try and make a better "out of the box" experience, and there are also various issues/caveats to be aware of (some already existed, some are new in this fork):

 - Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
-- Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps and/or modes etc.
+- Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to easily select different maps and/or modes etc.
 - **Build compression of assets (to .gz files) is enabled by default**.
-Ideally, you should serve these compressed (.gz suffix) assets using `Content-Type: gzip` HTTP header so the user's web browser will know the assets are compressed (setting the header depends on your particular web hosting solution).
-However, if the header is missing, this fork will instead try to use the browser's built-in JavaScript [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to decompress the assets.
+If your hosting environment does not set the appropriate `Content-Type: gzip` HTTP header when serving these files, this fork will use the browser's built-in JavaScript [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to get the assets.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - Added options under **Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization** to quickly/easily configure the appearance of the generated web page when packaging for HTML5.
-Customization includes background color, icons only toolbar (hides button text), transparent toolbar (just the icons/text rather than buttons), overlay toolbar (moves the toolbar above the rendered content to fully consume all screen space), button visibility for each button, and text label for each button.
+Customization includes background color, visibility of each toolbar button, button labels, transparent toolbar, and overlay toolbar (moves the toolbar above the rendered content to avoid wasting screen space).
-- **Project Settings -> Packaging -> Pak File Compression Format(s)** is now set to **Zlib** by default, and you should have it set to this in your projects.
-Oodle compression (which was default in Epic UE4.27) is not supported.
-- **Project Settings -> HTML5 -> Emscripten -> Multithreading support** is set to **False** by default, and you should have it set to this in your projects.
-HTML5 multithreading is not fully supported in this fork and currently only seems to work when packaging in Development mode (Test/Shipping renders a black screen).
-- **Debug/DebugGame packaging is not supported**.
-Only Development, Testing, and Shipping packaging is supported.
-- **MacOS with dedicated graphics (e.g. Intel Macs with NVIDIA/AMD cards) may not automatically use dedicated graphics** (reason unknown at the moment) which can result in much worse performance.
-Users with external displays plugged in will already be using dedicated graphics so should be fine.
-Other users can temporarily [disable Automatic graphics switching](https://support.apple.com/en-us/HT202043) to force use of dedicated graphics.
-- Safari does not currently allow pointerlock (mouse cursor capture) once in fullscreen due to an [issue](https://bugs.webkit.org/show_bug.cgi?id=272136).
-As a workaround, an experimental option is available in **Project Settings -> HTML5 -> Emscripten -> Request pointerlock before fullscreen (Experimental)** which, although not reliable, will try to capture the pointer before switching to full screen, which sometimes works OK.
-This will likely be fixed soon in an upcoming Safari release so is only a temporary feature.
-- **Safari mouse sensitivity is dramatically different to Firefox/Chrome-based browsers**.
-This may be due to how Safari reports mouse events and/or mouse movementX/Y - see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/movementX) and [issue](https://github.com/w3c/pointerlock/issues/42).
-- **Project Settings -> Rendering -> Mobile -> Mobile MSAA** should always be set to **No MSAA** (the default) as mobile MSAA is not supported (if enabled it will cause an "Assertion failed" error on startup).
-- **Video playing, and likely anything related to Unreal [Media Framework](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/IntegratingMedia/MediaFramework/) does not work**.

-For all features you may wish to use, a good rule of thumb is: anything that didn't work in Epic's last supported version of HTML5 packaging (4.23) or the community supported plugin (4.24) it likely won't work in this fork.
-Anything that needs compute shaders won't work as that isn't supported in WebGL 1 or WebGL 2.
-See [this page](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/SupportedRenderingFeatures/) for an indication of what features may be supported (see the Android ES3.1 column which will be most useful indication as to what _may_ work in this fork's ES3 branch).

-See [TROUBLESHOOTING](TROUBLESHOOTING.md) for more detail on typical issues / troubleshooting / workarounds.
+There are also a number of [CAVEATS](CAVEATS.md) with this fork that you should also be aware of.
+Also see [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical issues / troubleshooting / workarounds.

 ## Git Repository / Branches